yukoba/nd4j/getstarted.md

 ## 3. Maven

 ##### What it is
-[Maven](http://maven.apache.org/what-is-maven.html) is an automated build tool for Java projects, that basically knows where the latest version of the libraries (ND4J .jar files) are, and will download them automatically into your computer, ready to reference.
+[Maven](http://maven.apache.org/what-is-maven.html) is an automated build tool for Java projects, that basically knows where the latest version of the libraries (ND4J .jar files) are, and downloads them automatically into your computer, ready to reference.

 ##### Why you need it
 It will allow you to install both ND4J and Deeplearning4j projects with a single command.
 You can alternatively bypass Maven with downloads: